typescript-eslint/typescript-eslint/packages/website/blog/2023-08-02-parser-options-project-true.md

 We're working on an option to instead call the same TypeScript "Project Service" APIs that editors such as VS Code use to create Programs for us instead.
 Project Services will automatically detect the TSConfig for each file (like `project: true`), and will also allow type information to be computed for JavaScript files without the `allowJs` compiler option (unlike `project: true`).

-We're hopeful this option will eventually become the standard way to enable typed linting.
+We hope this option will eventually become the standard way to enable typed linting.
 However, because it's so new and untested, we're keeping it under the `EXPERIMENTAL_` prefix for at least all of the `6.X` versions.

 See [Packages > Parser > `EXPERIMENTAL_useProjectService`](/packages/parser#EXPERIMENTAL_useProjectService) for more information.

 ## Supporting typescript-eslint

-If you enjoyed this blog post and/or or use typescript-eslint, please consider [supporting us on Open Collective](https://opencollective.com/typescript-eslint).
+If you enjoyed this blog post and/or use typescript-eslint, please consider [supporting us on Open Collective](https://opencollective.com/typescript-eslint).
 We're a small volunteer team and could use your support to make the ESLint experience on TypeScript great.
 Thanks! 💖